Statement of Larry Todd, Deputy Commissioner

 August 1, 2007

-Mr. Chairman and members of the subcommittee, I am Larry Todd, Deputy Commissioner for Policy, Administration and Budget with the Bureau of Reclamation.
-I am pleased to provide the Department of Interior's views on S. 1472, the North Bay Water Reuse Program Act of 2007.
-The Department cannot support S. 1472.
+Mr. Chairman and Members of the Subcommittee, I am Larry Todd, Deputy Commissioner for Policy, Administration and Budget with the Bureau of Reclamation.
+I am pleased to be here today to give the Department's views on H.R.
+1175, a proposal to increase the federal share of the costs of Phase I of the Orange County, California, Regional Water Reclamation Project.
+The Department cannot support H.R.
+1175.

-Mr. Chairman, the Department supports efforts to increase local water supplies and increase recycled water use.
-However, given the costs of the currently active Title XVI projects, we cannot support the authorization of new projects at this time.
+While the Department has funded and continues to support this local project, given the costs of other currently active Title XVI projects, we cannot support this $32 million increase in the authorized cost ceiling.
 Of the 32 specific Title XVI projects authorized to date, 21 have received funding.
 The remaining estimated total authorized Federal cost share of these 21 active Title XVI projects is at least $328 million.
+If this bill is enacted, it could increase pressure for higher federal contributions to other currently authorized projects, which would increase the burden on an already strained budget.

 Mr. Chairman, this concludes my testimony.
-I would be pleased to answer any questions.
+Thank you for the opportunity to comment on H.R.
+1175.
+I would be happy to answer any questions at this time.